 Our walk starts by the ruin on Byland Abbey, described in the 14th century as “one of the three shining lights of the north”.
-Then passing through the small valley village of Wass, we ascend Wass Bank and Moor to cross the A170, a route since pre-historic times.
-We cross woodland and moor, then follow the River Rye to arrive at the famous Rievaulx Abbey, founded in 1132 and the first Cistercian Abbey built in the North.
-Returning to Rievaulx Bridge we join the Cleveland Way along Whinny Bank to reach our final destination for today, Helmsley, with its medieval street plan and striking ruined castle.
+Passing through the small valley village of Wass, we ascend Wass Bank and Moor to cross the A170, a route since pre-historic times.
+Crossing woodland and moor, we follow the River Rye to arrive at the famous Rievaulx Abbey, founded in 1132 and the first Cistercian Abbey built in the North.
+Returning to Rievaulx Bridge we join the Cleveland Way along Whinny Bank to reach our destination for today, Helmsley, with its medieval street plan and striking ruined castle.
 8 miles (14km) with 750 feet (280m) of ascent.

 Day 3: Kirkbymoorside to Rosedale Abbey

-Starting from the little market town of Kirkbymoorside, we walk through open farmland on old lanes to the “surprise view” at Gillamoor, then down to cross Douthwaite Dale and around the Nab to arrive in Hutton le Hole, one of the most attractive villages in the National Park.
-The passing St Mary Magdalene’s Well to reach Lastingham, with is famous crypt, containing the remains of the original monastery built in AD 654.
-The we strike out across Spaunton Moor to descend into the beautiful Rosedale valley.
-Todays walk finishes in the village of Rosedale Abbey, where a little remains of the Cistercian Priory founded in 1158.
+Starting from the little market town of Kirkbymoorside, we walk through open farmland to the “surprise view” at Gillamoor.
+From here we cross Douthwaite Dale and round the Nab to arrive in Hutton le Hole, one of the most attractive villages in the National Park.
+After a chance to take in the scenery, we head east passing St Mary Magdalene’s Well to reach Lastingham, famed for its crypt containing the remains of the original monastery built in AD 654.
+Crossing Spaunton Moor we descend into the beautiful village of Rosedale Abbey, where today’s walk finishes at the remains of the Cistercian Priory.
 10 miles (16km) with 1,200 feet (360m) of ascent.

 Our route today explores the moors and dales of this lovely part of the National Park.
-Starting from Rosedale Abbey, our path follows the Northdale Beck and the old Rosedale mining railway track onto Rosedale Moor.
-Then we take the George Gap Causeway, an old “trod” or pathway with views down into Great Fryup Dale with its scattered farms.
-We then follow a good track, Glaisdale Rigg, across Glaisdale Moor, this is one of the highest of the North Yorkshire moors, with views opening up of Glaisdale itself, full of slate roofed houses built for the Victorian ironstone miners.
-Finally, we descend into Glaisdale where our trail ends for today.
+Starting from Rosedale Abbey, our path follows the Northdale Beck and the old mining railway track onto Rosedale Moor.
+We then follow the George Gap Causeway across Glaisdale Moor - one of the highest of the North Yorkshire moors, before descending into the village of Glaisdale where today’s trail finishes.
 11 miles (18km) with 1,050 feet (320m) of ascent.

-The walk today features the picturesque Esk Valley.
-We start from Beggars Bridge outside Glaisdale and walk alongside the river through Arnecliff Woods.
-Continuing on the pretty Esk Valley riverside walk, we take a detour to visit the steam train station at Grosmont with its many tearooms.
-Our trail continues along the Esk valley walk through Sleights and Ruswarp, before crossing the magnificently restored railway viaduct to reach Larpool Hall.
+The walk today takes in the picturesque Esk Valley.
+We start from Beggars Bridge, just outside Glaisdale, and walk alongside the river through Arnecliff Woods, before taking a detour to visit the steam train station at Grosmont.
+We continue along the Esk Valley through Sleights and Ruswarp, before crossing the magnificently restored railway viaduct to reach Larpool Hall.
 10½ miles (17km) with 750ft (220m) of ascent.

-Leaving directly from the house, we follow the track of the old Whitby to Scarborough railway line, now a dedicated footpath & cycle way until we cross over to the cliff top path and start towards our final destination; the famous Whitby Abbey, standing on the headland above Whitby old town.
+Leaving Larpool Hall, we follow the track of the old Whitby to Scarborough railway line before crossing over to the cliff top path and heading towards our final destination - the famous Whitby Abbey.
 After an optional walk around the Abbey and celebratory refreshments, there will be plenty of time to explore the old town and harbour.
-We’ll finish our trail by walking the final 2.3km back to Larpool Hall.
-7 miles (11½km) with 850ft (260m) of ascent.
+We’ll finish our trail by walking the final 2km back to Larpool Hall.
+7 miles (11.5km) with 850 feet (260m) of ascent.